2020 Honda Civic vs Chevy Cruze

-Sedans are a classic choice when looking for a vehicle that is dependable and small-family friendly, and they make a great first car as they are easy to handle and drive.
-However, when you’re in the market for a new sedan in the Panama City, Springfield, and Callaway areas, it can be overwhelming with all the available choices out there.
-Don’t worry, though-Honda of Bay County is here to help.
+Sedans are a classic choice when looking for a vehicle that’s dependable, fun to drive, and easy to maneuver.
+When you’re in the market for a new sedan in the Panama City, Springfield, and Callaway areas, it quickly becomes evident that there are many available options.
+The team at Honda of Bay County is here to assist you.

-We took two models known for durability and put them to the test.
-Below, our 2018 Honda Civic vs. Chevy Cruze comparison will help assist you in spotting the differences and making an educated decision on which one you’d like to purchase.
+We took two models known for their durability and put them to the test.
+Below, our 2020 Honda Civic vs. 2019 Chevy Cruze comparison will help you spot their differences and make an educated decision on which one is best for you.

-Let’s take a look under the hood of these sedans.
-In the 2018 Honda Civic, you’ll find the 2.0L 4-cylinder inline engine that generates 158 horsepower.
-Although the 1.4L 4-cylinder ECOTEC® engine in the Chevy Cruze is very similar, it does offer slightly less horsepower than the Honda, coming in at 153.
+Let’s begin by taking a look under the hood of these cars.
+In the 2020 Honda Civic, you’ll find the 2.0L 4-cylinder engine that generates 158 horsepower.
+Although the 1.4L 4-cylinder ECOTEC® engine in the Chevy Cruze is very similar, it only offers 153 horsepower, leaving it a bit shy of the capable Civic.

 We understand that feeling confident on the road is important, and Honda and Chevy feel the same way.
-This is why each one of these sedans comes with a bevy of available safety features and driver-assisted technology that keeps you safer on the road.
+Due to this, both sedans come with a bevy of available safety features and driver-assistant technology to keep you safer on the road.

-In the Civic, Honda Sensing® is a suite of tech designated to alert you of hazards you may otherwise not be aware of while driving.
-It includes:
+In the Civic, Honda Sensing® is a standard suite of technology designated to alert you of hazards you may otherwise not be aware of while driving.
+This safety package includes:

 - Collision Mitigation Braking System™